Xestia c-nigrum

 Habitat

 Found in diverse open including grasslands, meadows, agricultural fields, gardens, and areas.
-Tolerates disturbed environments. frequent areas with flowering plants for nectar; occur in and soil surface litter.
+Tolerates disturbed environments. frequent areas with flowering plants for nectar; larvae occur in herbaceous vegetation and soil surface litter.

 Distribution